Why Does Temperature Affect Reaction Rate

 This equation highlights several crucial points:

-1. Exponential Dependence: The rate constant k is exponentially related to the activation energy Ea and inversely related to the temperature T. This means that even small changes in temperature can lead to significant changes in the reaction rate.
+1. Exponential Dependence: The rate constant k is exponentially related to the activation energy Ea and inversely related to the temperature T. What this tells us is even small changes in temperature can lead to significant changes in the reaction rate.

 2. Activation Energy: A higher activation energy (Ea) means the reaction is more sensitive to temperature changes.
 Reactions with high activation energies require a larger increase in temperature to achieve a noticeable increase in the reaction rate.